MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ### 5: All events generated for a particular job ID.

-`$SeparateDscOperations` is an array of groups, each of which has the name as the unique job ID.
-By running the `Where-Object` cmdlet, you can extract those groups of events that have a particular job
+`$SeparateDscOperations` is an array of groups, that each have the name as the unique job ID.
+By running the `Where-Object` cmdlet, you can extract those groups of events that have a particular job ID:
-ID:

 ```powershell
 PS C:\> ($SeparateDscOperations | Where-Object {$_.Name -eq $jobX} ).Group